chizuru-nina-yamauchi/Online-Book-Store-Inventory/README.md

 ### First Of All
 I copied my code from my assignment for the online course that is private repository on GitHub.
-Therefore, I upload whole my code with one git commit.
+Therefore, I upload whole my code for online book store inventory with one git commit.

 ---
 ### Level of Difficulty: Intermediate